pompy/apify-data-scraping/README.md

 # apify-data-scraping
 Apify Scraping for new york state gov. This extracts real estate broker data (broker details like name, company, license no, address etc)
+This crawls through all the detail pages and handles paging

 * Json you can import to apify it will set all the parameters.
 * Please install EditThisCookie plugin for google chrome